Dollaride - a mobility company for communities underserved by public transit.

-We deliver community-based mass transit service, powered by a thriving network of drivers & small business owners in underserved markets.
+We provide a mass transit service, powered by a thriving network of drivers & small business owners in underserved communities.

 Dollaride provides an affordable micro-transit service in underserved communities in NYC.

 A large majority of the passengers who take dollar vans are young to middle-aged women of color, who need a reliable commute to work.
 In these communities, they often hold jobs as nurses, teachers, paralegals, retail service associates, or they work for local city government agencies.

 "Dollar Vans" = NYC's hidden transit system in plain sight.

 A local New York news station recently ran a 15 mins news segment telling the story about the history of NYC dollar vans, local community advocates, and Dollaride.
 The news story broke on Friday (5/25/18).